mo-shahab/hair-sim/README.md

 =====================================================================================================================
 final touches.
-this is how the model is given a little dynamism that it has I see that you have made some changes to the code.
-However, there are a few points that need to be addressed to ensure proper rotation:
+this is how the model is given a little dynamism that it has there are a few points that need to be addressed to ensure proper rotation:

 1. Move the model rotation calculation to the `renderScene` function, just before setting the model matrix uniform: